Protected Architectural Heritage

 William Morris Gallery

-William Morris Gallery Walthamstow, won Art Fund Prize for Museum of the Year 2013 after redevelopment and conservation work was carried out, museum dedicated to the life and works of William Morris a British textile designer, poet, artist, fantasy writer, architectural conservationist, printer, translator and socialist activist associated with the British Arts and Crafts Movement, who was born in Walthamstow in 1834.
+The museum is dedicated to the life and works of William Morris a British textile designer, poet, artist, fantasy writer, architectural conservationist, printer, translator and socialist activist associated with the British Arts and Crafts Movement, who was born in Walthamstow in 1834.

 Glasgow School of Art